 Application is now open for the 2022/23 academic year.
 Click to learn more!

 The Pam Baker scholarships in Human Rights (for local applicants) and the Wong Family Scholarships (for applicants from outside Hong Kong, especially the Asian region) are available.
 Please click the links to the application forms for more information.

 The scholarships’ application deadline is the same as the Programme’s application deadline.

 In addition, the University administers a multitude of scholarships and prizes which are primarily merit-based.
 For more information on HKU Scholarships and financial assistance, please click below.

 Our commitment to top quality teaching requires flexibility and imagination.
 Classes consist of lectures, seminars and mixed formats including group work.
 All classes require active student participation and students often take part in simulated exercises.

-Our teaching staff and visitors are experts in their fields.
+Our teaching staff and visitors include renowned experts in their field from around the world.
 The learning experience is greatly enhanced by the contribution of a rich variety of visiting experts which have included former judges of the European Court of Human Rights, independent experts serving as special rapporteurs appointed by the UN Human Rights Council, and other distinguished scholars and practitioners.

 CURRICULUM DESIGN & COURSES